mrf7777/protogen_software/README.md

   - If connected to internet and have gps-like module, each protogen can publish their lat/lon continuously.
   - If protogen has some kind of NFC or bluetooth-like connectivity, maybe that could work.
 - Voice-modification with mic and speaker.

+## Refactor ideas
+- Allow apps, sensors, and render surface's to have their own web server with their own port.
+The port is then forwarded to the core software and an nginx config file is updated to proxy URLs to the correct server without the designated prefix.
+This makes HTTP the interface between the extensions and the core software eliminating the need for shared C++ interfaces.